-A UNESCO World Heritage Site, Penang is a potpourri of cultures, cuisines, and religions, and it has a very strong Buddhist community reflected in Kek Lok Si Temple, one of Southeast Asia’s biggest.
-That’s why vegetarians will find plenty of opportunities to eat at the many vegetarian shops offering a meat-free variety of local economy rice — a bed of rice to garnish with whatever choice you want on offer in dozens of metal trays.
-Not forgetting the majority of South Indian restaurants, such as Woodlands in George Town’s Little India, a local staple for flavorsome vegetarian food, and typical banana leaf thalis.
+A UNESCO World Heritage Site, Penang is a potpourri of cultures, cuisines, and religions, and it has a very strong Buddhist community reflected in Kek Lok Si Temple, one of Southeast Asia’s most significant.
+That’s why vegetarians will find plenty of opportunities to eat at the many vegetarian shops offering a meat-free variety of local economy rice — a bed of rice to garnish with whatever choice you want on offer in dozens of metal trays—not forgetting the majority of South Indian restaurants, such as Woodlands in George Town’s Little India, a local staple for flavoursome vegetarian food, and typical banana leaf thalis.

-For something a bit more upper end, vegetarians may enjoy the choice at Wholey Wonder Vegan Cafe’ and Yoga Studio, set in front of the popular Hin Bus Depot, or at Pinxin in Lebuh Tye Sin.
+For something a bit more upper-end, vegetarians may enjoy the choice at Wholey Wonder Vegan Cafe’ and Yoga Studio, set in front of the famous Hin Bus Depot, or at Pinxin in Lebuh Tye Sin.

 Worst – MONGOLIA